angband/angband/docs/dungeon.rst

 walk around digging for treasure.
 But, early on, mineral veins can be a wonderful source of easy treasure.

-If the character has a scroll, staff, or spell of treasure location, he can immediately locate all strikes of treasure within a vein shown on the screen.
+If the character has a scroll, staff, or spell of treasure location, they can immediately locate all strikes of treasure within a vein shown on the screen.
 This makes mining much easier and more profitable.